metakgp/mftp/mftp/README.md

 <!-- ABOUT THE PROJECT -->
 ## MFTP Scripts

-[mftp.py](./mftp.py) continuously monitors the CDC Noticeboard and forwards incoming notices to the configured email address, whether it's an individual account or a Google Group.
+[mftp.py](./mftp.py) continuously monitors the CDC Noticeboard and forwards incoming notices to the configured email address - whether it's an individual account or a Google Group - and [ntfy](https://docs.ntfy.sh/) topic(s).

 <!-- TABLE OF CONTENTS -->
 <details>